-- Targeted employability and skills support

-- Digital infrastructure and connectivity

-- Key focus on economic inclusion within all future Council strategies

-- School careers programmes

-- Job brokerage
+- $\bullet \quad \text{Targeted employability and skills support} \\$ - Digital infrastructure and connectivity - Key focus on economic inclusion within all future Council strategies - · School skills and employability programmes - Job brokerage

-Priority 5: Destination Maidstone town centre Re-imagining Maidstone's town centre as a vibrant, mixed-use destination with a thriving day and night time economy befitting a modern county town.
+Priority 5: Destination Maidstone town centre

+Re-imagining Maidstone's town centre as a vibrant, mixed-use destination with a welcoming economy befitting a modern county town.

 Like many other parts of the country, Maidstone's town centre has undergone unprecedented change over recent years in response to major structural shifts in the wider retail, leisure and office markets; a process that has been rapidly accelerated more recently by Covid-19.
 Visits to retail, recreation and workplace venues in the town centre are still significantly lower than 'normal', and it is unlikely that pre-pandemic patterns of activity will return in the same way.

-Yet it remains an important economic centre, the Borough's largest employment location and a significant focus for future investment; the scale of the town centre's existing economic contribution and catalytic potential makes it's renaissance a critical underpinning component of the Borough's updated Economic Development Strategy, given the opportunities it provides to facilitate business growth, innovation and a more diversified, inclusive economic base.
+Yet it remains an important economic centre, the Borough's largest employment location and a significant focus for future investment; the scale of the town centre's existing economic contribution and catalytic potential makes its renaissance a critical underpinning component of this strategy, given the opportunities it provides to facilitate business growth, innovation and a more diversified, inclusive economic base.

 To remain relevant and well-loved by the communities it serves, the town centre is in need of rejuvenation, future oriented thinking and support to respond to evolving consumer habits and emerging opportunities to repurpose the built environment.
-In particular, it will need to diversify its existing offer to include a broader range of leisure, 'experienced-focused' and evening economy uses, commensurate with its county town role and status.
+In particular, it will need to diversify its existing offer to include a broader range of leisure and 'experienced-focused' uses, commensurate with its county town role and status.
 The portfolio of Opportunity Areas provide significant spatial capacity in this regard, supported by a forthcoming Area Action Plan and ambitious town centre regeneration strategy.
-Key sites such as Maidstone East offer real potential to strengthen our position as the public sector capital of Kent through the development of high quality shared co-working space for Kent County Council and Maidstone Borough Council.
+Key sites such as Maidstone East offer real potential to strengthen our position as the public sector capital of Kent through the development of high quality shared co-working space.
+A forthcoming review of the benefits of the twilight and night time economy will be undertaken by the Council as part of work on the Town Centre Area Action Plan.

 Our town centre has a rich history and impressive heritage assets, alongside a substantial number of active arts and cultural groups, and a thriving music scene.
 As set out in the Borough's Arts & Culture Strategy, to capitalise on the potential of the town centre sector, and to compete with successful creative hubs in Medway, Canterbury and Folkestone, we need to support our existing businesses and arts/cultural groups, while continuing to attract and retain new talent.
 We have a strong base with the Maidstone Studios and an opportunity to benefit from the Thames Estuary Production Corridor, and the Strategy identifies a number of opportunities to more actively embed arts and culture within the town centre's economic transformation, for instance by creating a cultural hub around Archbishops' Palace, Stables, All Saints Church and Len House, making more active use of the River Medway, and redeveloping Powerhub/Granada House/Len House for use as messy workshops, exhibitions, rehearsal and performance space.
-Hazlitt Theatre already provides a platform for local amateur dramatics and could play an anchor role in driving a more vibrant creative and cultural economy within the town centre.
+Hazlitt Theatre already provides a platform for local amateur dramatics, and alongside Maidstone's three museums, could play an anchor role in driving a more vibrant creative and cultural economy within the town centre.

-Over the shorter term, we want to boost local consumer demand and confidence by attracting workers and spending back to the town centre through promotional activity, local purchasing campaigns and community projects.
+Over the shorter term, we want to boost local consumer demand and confidence by attracting workers, visitors and spending back to the town centre through promotional activity, local purchasing campaigns and a series of events and activities delivered by the Council to bring local people together and help to re-establish community ownership of our town centre public space.